 Section 1.
 All members specified in Article III section 1 shall have one vote.
 Quorum must be present before a vote can be taken.
 Votes should be based on funding rules articulated in Article VII.
 A majority (more than half) of the present voting members must vote in the affirmative for an item to pass, else it fails.

 Section 2.
-Two votes shall be taken on every project proposal considered by the Board.
-The first vote shall be taken at the meeting at which the project is presented and shall be on the legitimacy of the project plan and budget.
-The second vote shall be taken prior to the end of the fall or the spring semester and in time to allow project recommendations to be made to the SFRB for that semester.
+Each member of the board shall individually score every project proposal considered by the board at the meeting at which the project is presented based on the published scoring criteria.
+Voting to rank and fund projects will occur prior to the end spring semester and in time to allow project recommendations to be made to the SFRB for that semester.
+A vote shall be taken to rank every presented project based on the aggregated individual scores.
+A second vote shall be taken to approve the allocation of received funds to projects.
+It is strongly advised that projects be funded in the order they are ranked.
+Partially funding a project to fund a lower ranked project is discouraged as cost is a part of the scoring criteria.
+The board may consider funding projects out of rank order only if the higher ranked project has stated a willingness to accept partial funding and legitimate reasoning can be provided for the lower ranked project to receive out-of-order funding.
 Each member shall retain the right to vote “no” on any and all scenarios or to abstain from the vote.
 The Board’s recommendations shall be presented to the SFRB for approval prior to the final fund allocation.

 Section 3.
 The Chairperson shall poll all members who vote “no” or “yes” on the project proposal, legitimacy, and funding approvals to clarify reasons for their votes.
-The reasons for voting as such on project proposals shall be recorded anonymously in the meeting minutes, unless otherwise specified.
+The reasons for voting as such on each project proposal shall be recorded with name and affiliation, unless anonymity is requested.
 This information shall be collected to determine if members are basing their votes on accurate information.
 The reasons for denial of legitimacy or final funding shall be communicated to the project proposers by referring them to the minutes of the Board meeting.

 Section 4.
 In the event of a tie, the Chairperson should break the tie with a vote.